cloudflare/cloudflare-docs/content/workers/testing/vitest-integration/test-apis.md

 # Test APIs

 The Workers Vitest integration provides runtime helpers for writing tests in the `cloudflare:test` module.
-This module is provided by the `@cloudflare/vitest-pool-workers` package, but can only be imported from test files that execute in the Workers runtime.
+The `cloudflare:test` module is provided by the `@cloudflare/vitest-pool-workers` package, but can only be imported from test files that execute in the Workers runtime.

 ## `cloudflare:test` module definition